 If you’re interested in Matt Mullenweg’s entire lecture from the December State of the Word 2018, watch the following video:

 So what do you say about such power packed plan?
 And what are your practical experiences?
 Share with us your views.
-Do you update to the latest version of WordPress right away or do you wait until the last minute?
+Do you update to the latest WordPress version right away or do you wait until the last minute?

-WordPress 5.0 has brought enormous changes.
+WordPress 5 has brought enormous changes.
 It divided users into 2 camps right from the beginning.
-One loves Gutenberg editor and the other one hates it.
+Some of them love (Gutenberg) WordPress block editor and others hate it.
 Progress cannot be stopped.
 It is better to look at the changes positively and use them to your advantage.
-Check out what is the latest version of WordPress or install it directly from your dashboard.